KFC in four cities

 • What I think this means is that KFC allows its country franchises some leeway in producing a fried product which suits the local taste.
 In the case of Malaysia, it must mean that that the KFC consumer prefers a drier and crispier batter.
 Indeed the parallel product in Malaysia, the "spicy" version is even drier than the "original" version (and in my mind inedible as it is too dry).

 • Overall, give me the moist fried chicken version any day even though it might be oily scary.
+In that respect, the Sydney, Edinburgh and Shenzhen KFC fired chicken are better.

 Notes: